Lacey's Monday Outdoor Forecast

 Lacey Swope

-On this week's Science With Swope, Meteorologist Lacey Swope teaches us about rime ice and what it looks like.
+On this week's Science With Swope, Meteorologist Lacey Swope talks about droughts, snow totals and melting snow liquid equivalents.

 Lacey Swope